-Additionally, some evidence shows that these benefits persist for months after you return from the vacation.
+Additionally, some evidence shows that these benefits persist for months after you return from your vacation.
 How about that?
-Well, ideally, you would go for your next vacation when effects of your previous one wears off.
+Well, ideally, you would go for your next vacation when the effects of your previous one wear off.
 Think about it.

-However, this is sadly not the case with many employed people around the world, and especially in the US.
-The Expedia started doing survey all the way in 2005 and is doing it ever since, yearly (you can find results here, it’s called aptly ‘Vacation Deprivation’) and results are not great.
-In the results from 2016, the US workers missed approx. 375 million paid vacation days, and 25% consider themselves to be “extremely vacation-deprived.”
+However, this is sadly not the case with many employed people around the world, especially in the US.
+Expedia started doing surveys all the way in 2005 and is doing it ever since, yearly (you can find results here, it’s called aptly ‘Vacation Deprivation’) and the results are not great.
+In the results from 2016, the US workers missed approx. 375 million paid vacation days and 25% consider themselves to be “extremely vacation-deprived.”

-With COVID-19 pandemic going on now for more than a year, work/life balance is practically non-existent both because of massive work from home arrangements and inability to take proper vacation.
-Fortunately, results from 2021 survey look a bit better, but this can be attributed to people’s craving for having proper holidays after pandemic.
+With the COVID-19 pandemic going on now for more than a year, work/life balance is practically non-existent both because of massive work-from-home arrangements and the inability to take a proper vacation.
+Fortunately, results from the 2021 survey look a bit better, but this can be attributed to people’s craving for having proper holidays after the pandemic.

 How to plan a truly wonderful vacation, meaning, how to have a real vacation?